scylladb/scylladb/docs/cql/dml/select.rst

 - ``TTL`` retrieves the remaining time to live (in *seconds*) for the value of the column, if it set to expire, or ``null`` otherwise.

-You can read more about TTL in the :doc:`documentation </cql/time-to-live>` and also in `this Scylla University lesson <https://university.scylladb.com/courses/data-modeling/lessons/advanced-data-modeling/topic/expiring-data-with-ttl-time-to-live/>`_.
+You can read more about TTL in the :doc:`documentation </cql/time-to-live>` and also in `this ScyllaDB University lesson <https://university.scylladb.com/courses/data-modeling/lessons/advanced-data-modeling/topic/expiring-data-with-ttl-time-to-live/>`_.

 .. _where-clause: